Key information

 Entry requirements

-To do this degree, you need to apply for the BA (Hons) International Development course.
-This is because it's a 'pathway' degree.
+To do these degrees, you need to apply for the BA (Hons) International Development or the BA International Development with Foundation Year course.
+This is because these are 'pathway' degrees.

-You’ll study International Development in depth and add Sociology as a complementary subject in years 2 and 3.
+You’ll study International Development in depth and add Sociology as a complementary subject later.
 You’ll graduate with a BA (Hons) International Development with Sociology degree when you finish the course.

-These are the entry requirements for the BA (Hons) International Development course.
+These are the entry requirements for the BA (Hons) International Development and BA (Hons) International Development with Foundation Year courses.

 - A levels - BBC-BCC